University of Advancing Technology: History

 The institution made another incremental change in its name in 2002, when it became the University of Advancing Technology (UAT) to recognize that computer technology had evolved beyond the personal computer to encompass all devices that communicate, manage information, and provide connections through all media, including the Internet.
 In 2003, UAT offered its first online bachelor's degree in game design.

 In the fall of 2007, housing facilities for 260 students were opened on campus.
 That same year, UAT became a candidate with The Higher Learning Commission and an affiliate of the North Central Association.
 In recognition of the quality of its Network Security program, the university was also designated a Center of Academic Excellence by the National Centers of Information Assurance Education (CAEIAE) sponsored by the U.S. National Security Agency and the Homeland Security Department.

+In 2009, UAT became accredited by The Higher Learning Commission to award associate, bachelor's and master's degrees.

+During the 2010's - 2020's, UAT expanded its community engagement through partnerships with schools, non-profit organizations, and community groups focused on technology education and workforce development.
+The university established programs including technology camps, coding initiatives, and cybersecurity education experiences designed to provide students with exposure to emerging technologies and career pathways in technology fields.

+In 2025, UAT partnered with the FBI Phoenix Field Office to host the inaugural FBI Cyber Academy.
+The weeklong program provided Arizona high school student with hands-on experience in cybersecurity, digital forensics, and cyber investigation through instruction from FBI agents, cybersecurity professionals, and UAT faculty.
+The academy continued in 2026 for a second consecutive year, expanding UAT's role in cybersecurity education and technology workforce development initiatives.

 Academics

 UAT offers associate, bachelor's, and master's degree programs.
-There are 20 different undergraduate majors and 5 areas of study at the graduate level, with focus on technology innovation, video game design and programming, digital media, robotics, cyber security, and computer science.
+There are 20 different undergraduate majors and 5 areas of study at the graduate level, with a focus on network security, video game design and programming, digital maker and fabrication, robotics engineering, artificial intelligence, and computer science.
+UAT emphasizes experiential, project-based learning through its Synchronic Learning model, which integrates classroom instruction with collaborative technology projects.
+Students also participate in interdisciplinary development through the Student Innovation Project, a mandatory, capstone-level working prototype that solves a real-world problem.